-Data center hosting has traditionally been divided into two general categories, Managed Service Provider (MSP) and Colocation (Colo) with corresponding levels of IT service delivery to the hosted customer environment.
-MSPs typically provide a range of IT Services up to complete IT management of the hosted environment and in some cases will even provide customer application administration and support services.
-Colo providers on the other hand may lease data center space, bandwidth, equipment, etc. with IT Services typically limited to Remote Hands providing basic functions only such as machine power cycling or inserting/removing media for a fee.
+Data Center hosting has traditionally been divided into two general categories, Managed Service Provider (MSP) and Colocation (Colo) with corresponding levels of IT service delivery to the hosted customer environment.
+MSPs typically provide specific IT Services up to complete IT management of the hosted environment.
+In some cases they will even provide customer application administration and support services.
+On the other hand, Colo providers may lease data center space, bandwidth or equipment and limit IT Services to Remote Hands.
+This will provide basic functions such as machine power cycling or inserting/removing media.

-With today’s trends toward increased outsourcing of Data Center Hosting and IT Services driven by economic efficiency concerns and cost containment initiatives, Service Providers must become more flexible and scalable across a broad range of customer needs.
-This whitepaper examines these trends and the outsourcing options available to help maximize customer satisfaction and manage costs with outsourcing providers.
+The increase in outsourcing of Data Center Hosting and IT Services is driven by economic efficiency concerns and cost containment initiatives.
+To keep up with this trend, Service Providers must become more flexible and scalable across a broad range of customer needs.
+This whitepaper examines these trends and the outsourcing options available to help maximize customer satisfaction and manage costs.

 Data Center Outsourcing Expected to Grow

-Data Center Operations outsourcing has grown steadily over the previous decade to levels as shown in Figure 1 below.
-With more than one-third of Data Center Operations outsourced, the outsourcing model has been proven to be a cost-effective means of reducing IT capital expenditures and labor costs while providing rapid scalability (up or down) to meet the needs of the business and as a viable, low risk method to respond to economic fluctuations.
-As economic pressures increase, analysts predict the growth rate of outsourcing will increase more rapidly than ever before as companies are compelled to explore conservative, low-risk IT options while simultaneously required to provide higher levels of customer service and competitive pricing to their end customers.
+Data Center Operations outsourcing has grown steadily over the previous decade as shown in Figure 1 below.
+With more than one-third of Data Center Operations outsourced, the outsourcing model has been proven as a cost-effective means of reducing IT capital expenditures and labor costs.
+At the same time, the model provides rapid scalability (up or down) to meet the needs of the business is a viable low-risk method that adapts to economic fluctuations.
+Analysts predict that the increase in economic pressures will continue to impact the growth rate of outsourcing.
+Companies will explore conservative, low-risk options while responding to higher levels of customer service and more intense competition in pricing.

 Outsourcing Services and Options

-Outsourcing options must be carefully explored to ensure the provider meets the business needs and provides the range of services needed.
-The list of Managed Service Provider service offerings available varies widely from one provider to another and has grown to include the following:
+The list of Managed Service Provider offerings available varies widely from one provider to another and has grown to include the following:

 - Systems and Network Monitoring